WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 The next section develops this methodological logic by analysing anecdotal user evidence, court-form structures, and transcript-processing data to identify precisely where and how these breakdowns occur.

+### 5.3 Dual Engines of Change: Users and Legal Bloggers
+Thesis.
+Change pressure in family justice is driven by two interacting engines:

+1. System users (parents) — who escalate to transparency when they perceive injustice or failed internal correction; and

+2. Legal bloggers/reporters — who translate case-level signals into system-level visibility, applying verification norms and comparative context.

+These engines are value-aligned (both are motivated by rightness), but role-distinct.
+Parents supply diagnostic signals (requests for transcripts, publication applications, objections to secrecy).
+Bloggers supply amplification and audit (accurate reporting under PD12R, corrections, and pattern detection).

+#### 5.3.1 How the two engines interact

+- Signal (User → System): Parent departs from the default preference for privacy → requests transcript and/or publication.

+- Amplify (Blogger → Public Record): Reporter attends, seeks document access, and publishes accurate accounts subject to reporting limits.

+- Feedback (Public → System): Verified reporting raises salience of delay/approval failures (see §7.1–§7.3), triggering internal correction or appellate scrutiny.

+- Learning (System → Policy): Aggregated signals inform practice guidance, PDs, and judicial norms on transcripts, approvals, and publication.

+Operational takeaway: Treat voluntary transparency attempts (transcript + publication) as diagnostic, not adversarial.
+See §7.2 (publication pathway) and §8A.4 (normative basis).

+#### 5.3.2 Practical distinctions (so roles don’t get blurred)

+- Parents are parties; they can request transcripts (EX107) and seek publication.

+- Bloggers/reporters are observers; they do not own transcripts but can apply for access and publish accurate reports within the order.

+- Court’s job is to expedite (not stall) diagnostic signals and apply proportionate safeguards (children’s privacy, safety-critical redactions).

+- Objectivity safeguards: Require accreditation or PD12R compliance for bloggers to ensure objective, non-sensational reporting.

 ### 5.4 Beyond the Present Logic: Larger Paradigms and Least-Resistance Change

 Before mapping alternative paradigms, it is worth clarifying scope.